Sytuz/piranha_workflow/docs/adr/adr-3.md

 - **Visualization**: A Kanban board provides a clear visual representation of the workflow, making it easy to see the status of tasks and identify bottlenecks.
 - **Flexibility**: Kanban allows for continuous flow and does not require time-boxed sprints, making it easier to adapt to changing priorities and requirements.
 - **Continuous Improvement**: Kanban encourages teams to continuously improve their processes and workflows, allowing for ongoing optimization and efficiency gains.
+- **Trade-off**: While using a Kanban board requires discipline in maintaining the board and ensuring that tasks are updated regularly, we believe that the benefits of visualization and flexibility outweigh the downsides.
+We will need to establish guidelines for maintaining the board and ensuring that tasks are updated regularly.

 ## Consequences
 - We will implement a Kanban board using GitHub Projects to manage our development process.